AmtTawsik/PC-Builder-With-Next.js/README.md

-# PC Builder Website
+# AMT-Build

-The PC Builder Website is a web application built using Next.js, React, and Tailwind CSS.
+The AMT-Build is a web application built using Next.js, React, and Tailwind CSS.
 It allows users to explore, customize, and build their dream PC by selecting and assembling various PC components.

 ## Live Link : https://buils-amt-next.vercel.app/